-This diet also relies on olive oil, another healthy fat, to take the place of full-fat dairy products like butter.
-That's good for people with RA, because olive oil can also lower levels of the chemicals that cause inflammation.
+A Mediterranean diet also relies on olive oil, another healthy fat, to take the place of full-fat dairy products like butter.
+That's good if you have RA because olive oil can also lower levels of the chemicals that cause inflammation.

 Should You Go Gluten-Free?

 If you decide to give up gluten, RA shouldn't be the reason.
 There's no evidence that it can improve the condition or ease your symptoms.

 Gluten is a protein found in wheat, rye, and barley, and in many packaged and restaurant foods.
 If you have celiac disease and eat gluten, your small intestine gets inflamed, so you can't absorb some nutrients.
 RA is separate from that, and it has different causes.

 If you want to ditch gluten, talk to your doctor or a dietitian for tips so you get all the nutrients you need.

 American Heart Association: “Fish and Omega-3 Fatty Acids.”

 The Cochrane Library: “Folic Acid Supplementation for Rheumatoid Arthritis Patients on Methotrexate: The Good Gets Better.”

 Johns Hopkins Arthritis Center: “Nutrition and Rheumatoid Arthritis.”